Xinzhe99/StackMFF-V2/README.md

 ## 📂 Data Preparation

-### Training Data Structure
+### Training and Validation Data Structure

-The framework supports training with multiple datasets.
+The framework supports training and validation with multiple datasets.
 Each dataset should be organized as follows:

 ```
 project_root/
-├── dataset1/
+├── train_dataset1/
 │   ├── image_stacks/
 │   │   ├── stack1/
 │   │   │   ├── 1.png